intel-iot-devkit/path-to-product/transportation/java/README.md

 ![](img/project name.png)

-You now need to connect to your Intel® Edison board from your computer to send code to it.
+You now need to connect to your Intel® NUC from your computer to send code to it.
-Choose a name for the connection and enter IP address of the Intel® Edison board in the "Target Name" field.
+Choose a name for the connection and enter IP address of the Intel® NUC in the "Target Name" field.
 You can also try to Search for it using the "Search Target" button.
 Click finish when you are done.

 ![](img/Target connection.png)